 There is a poet waiting inside you and you know it (even if you aren’t saying this out loud yet).

-Are parts of this course going to feel like those five weeks in high school where we read and wrote poetry and I kind of hated it?
+Are parts of this course going to feel like those few weeks in high school where we read and wrote poetry and I kind of hated it?

 So you had one of those experiences with poetry?
 Yeah, me too.

 If you have read this far, I am guessing you know this class won't be like that kind of experience.
-I plan to share poetry that I believe is accessible in the sense that, as Billy Collins says in his book 180 More Extraordinary Poems for Every Day, the poems will have “a clear entrance, a front door through which the reader may pass into the body of the poem.”
-This means that when I invite you to head over to a site like Poetry Foundation to read a poem, we won’t be gathering in the classroom to figure out what the poet meant by each word he used and so on.
+I share poetry that I believe is accessible in the sense that, as Billy Collins says in his book 180 More Extraordinary Poems for Every Day, the poems will have “a clear entrance, a front door through which the reader may pass into the body of the poem.”
+This means that when I invite you to head over to a site like Poetry Foundation to read a poem, we won’t be trying to figure out what the poet meant by each word he used and so on.

 Are we going to learn about different styles of poetry and how to write using those styles?

-In the Poem It Out workshops, we are going to focus more on experiencing poetry and writing a poem for the joy of it.
-We might, for example, explore the form of haiku and ways to write haiku poetry, but we won’t have time to get into a lot technical writing details.
+In Poem It Out workshops, we focus more on experiencing poetry and writing a poem for the joy of it.
+We might, for example, explore the form of haiku and ways to write haiku poetry, but we don't get into technical writing details.